9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Launcher**
 We are adding rotational sensors to the launcher to track the flywheel rpm.
-This should give us an accurate reading on the flywheels so we can program more accurately.
+This should give us an accurate reading on the flywheels, so we can program more accurately.

 ### **Intake**
 The edge of the base sticks out too far for the sprocket on the bottom row to turn comfortably.
 We are able to cut and shave down the edge to prevent the chain or the sprocket from getting caught.